stuartofmt/videostream/README.md

 **Using Debian Bullseye - there are problems with the Pi camera at the OS level - even when using libcamera-hello**

-**These peoblems apparently do not happen with the Pi 4 on the Pi3B with buster errors from videostream (Empty Frame Detected) occur.
-These error do not occur with a USB camera - just the Pi camera**
+**These problems apparently do not happen with the Pi 4 and do not occur with a USB camera - just the Pi camera**

+**See the document here

 ---